 Years ago when I first learned to skateboard, I recall being privileged with access to mutual coaching between several friends.
-We went out each and every day, hopped on our boards, learned new tricks, gave each other tips, cheered each other on, and never seemed to run out of a desire to keep progressing.
-Even when we got hurt, the passion and motivation to keep learning remained.
+We went out every day, hopped on our boards, learned new tricks, gave each other tips, cheered each other on, and never seemed to run out of a desire to keep progressing.
+Even when we got hurt, the passion and motivation to continue learning remained.

-Being guided in the regulation of emotions, knowing when you are making errors, and how to make corrections and think rationally when needed is essential for many of us, though not necessarily received.
+Being guided in the regulation of emotions, realizing when emotions are taking over, how to make corrections to out-of-proportion emotion, and how to be rational, is essential for many of us, though not necessarily received.
 My skating buddies were my skating mentors back in the day, and if not for them I probably would have given up on the learning process.

-When you are first learning to ride a skateboard, it can be very difficult because you are finding your center of balance and learning to use certain muscles to make it all work.
+When you are first learning to ride a skateboard, it can be challenging because you are finding your center of balance and learning to use specific muscles to make it all work.
 Sometimes you are too much to the right; sometimes too much to the left; and sometimes your speed isn’t right for a particular terrain, and so you fall.
-Placement of feet on the board likewise becomes a challenge… too far apart, too close together, etc. Then progressing to learn how to jump and flip the board becomes a whole new set of challenges.
+Placement of feet on the board likewise becomes a challenge – too far apart, too close together, etc. Then progressing to learn how to jump and flip the board becomes a whole new set of problems.

-I remember thinking it would be impossible to do an “Ollie” on my skateboard… being able to jump off the ground and keep the board on my feet… but lo and behold it became possible, even second nature after a time.
+I remember thinking it would be impossible to do an “Ollie” on my skateboard… being able to jump off the ground and keep the board on my feet, but lo and behold it became possible, even second nature as time passed.
 Many other things became possible as well.
-And that is perhaps the most important ingredient of all in overcoming BPD… BELIEF.
+And that is perhaps the most crucial ingredient of all in overcoming BPD… BELIEF.
 Please know that you are capable!